 There is one exception carved out in the statute.
 The requirements of this statute don’t apply to holders of liens that were perfected before the recording of a notice of commencement.
 If these parties are the policyholder of the insurance coverage, then this liabilities and responsibilities of this statute are not imposed on them.

 Florida clearly doesn’t have a construction trust fund statute like some other states.
 However, this insurance proceeds statute does impose similar trust obligations; only it is restricted to insurance payments.
+Also, there is criminal liability for anyone on a construction project that misappropriated funds that are intended to pay subs and suppliers.
 This is an important aspect of Florida construction law to keep in mind.

 For lower tier project participants and lien holders, this affects your rights to payment.
 From an owner or named insured perspective, this imposes personal liability on the distribution of funds.
-Since the insurance proceeds are considered trust funds, caution should be taken in regards to their distribution.
+As for general contractors and subs that have their own subs or suppliers, they should be aware of the potential felony charges associated with the misuse of project funds.